 I remember paying so much attention to him that I failed to pay attention to myself, and to an extent, failed to pay attention to my children.

-I remember skipping down The La-La Trail not only because it was traumatic and my brain replays those movies at will, but because I am afraid to forget it.
+I remember skipping down The La-La Trail not only because it was traumatic and my brain replays memories of those traumas at will, but because I am afraid to forget it.
 If I forget it, I might repeat it.
 Those memories are in the past, but omnipresent.
 He and our dysfunctional life together, are in the past.
-But the memories are also very much in my present.
+But the memories of abuse are also very much in my present.
 I wish they would just go away.

 I want new memories, but making good ones seems to carry a 50-50 chance of being compared to the memories I made with him.
 I eagerly await the day when there’s enough time between me and him that memories of him don’t intrude on my present.

 Paranoia And Driving Away Good Men